Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Critically Constrained Scattering Modes

 \subsection{Topological protection of CCONs}

-Our strategy for realizing routing and other useful scattering processes assumes that CCON eigenfrequencies are conserved and flow continuously in the complex plane as parameters of the cavity are varied.
-Since the CCON frequencies correspond to zeros of the determinant of a constraint matrix, they are zeros of a complex function of frequency.
-Any zero of a complex function has a local topological winding number associated with encircling that zero (and no other zero) in an appropriate parameter space.
+Our strategy for realizing routing and other useful scattering processes assumes that the discrete CCON eigenfrequencies are conserved and flow continuously in the complex plane as parameters of the cavity are varied.
+Since the CCON frequencies correspond to zeros of the determinant of a constraint matrix, they are zeros of a complex meromorphic function of frequency.
+Any zero of a meromorphic function has a local topological winding number associated with encircling that zero (and no other zero) in an appropriate parameter space.
 However, for a general function, such a zero can annihilate with another zero of opposite winding number, which will still conserve the global winding number of the system, but changes the number of zeros available for functionalization.
-We are interested in zeros in a special parameter space, the complex frequency plane, and their response to perturbations.
-Since all matrix elements of S are analytic functions of $\omega$ outside the discrete set of poles of S, the determinant of any sub-matrix of S is also analytic in $\omega$ outside the same discrete set, generically with a non-vanishing linear expansion around the zero (i.e., not at an exceptional point).
-Using the Cauchy--Riemann relations for analytic functions, it is shown in the Supplementary Material ~[~\hyperref[title:main]{SM}] (see also ~\cite{Roe2015WindingAnalysis, Milnor1965TopologyViewpoint}) that all CCONs have winding number unity, and cannot annihilate pairwise.
-Hence CCON eigenfrequencies are conserved in the complex plane under parametric variation (except for the special case of annihilation with a pole of the S-matrix).
-This makes the complex plane a special parameter space, differing from the space of geometric parameters (see ~[~\hyperref[title:main]{SM}]), where only global winding numbers are conserved, but zeros are not.
-In fact we find that when we fix the frequency and vary geometric parameters, generically we observe regular creation and annihilation of zeros in pairs of opposite helicity in the parametric subspace, see [~\hyperref[title:main]{SM}].
-This process is very similar to the annihilation of Bound States in the Continuum (BICs) of opposite helicity found in photonic crystal lattices as lattice parameters are varied \cite{Hsu2013ObservationContinuum, Zhen2014TopologicalContinuum, Hsu2016BoundContinuum}.
-While the topological protection of zeros has been long noted, the fact that R-zeros (and their generalization to CCONs) are absolutely conserved and cannot vanish via pairwise annihilation has not been recognized, to our knowledge.
+We are focused here on tuning zeros in a special parameter space, the complex frequency plane, via controlled perturbations.
+Since all the matrix elements of S are analytic functions of $\omega$ except at the discrete set of poles of S, the determinant of any sub-matrix of S is also analytic in $\omega$, except on the same discrete set, generically with a non-vanishing linear expansion around the zero (i.e., not at an exceptional point).
+It is known in general that the zeros of analytic functions have winding number $+1$ and we review this for CCON zeros using the Cauchy--Riemann relations in section VIII of the \hyperref[title:SM]{Supplementary Material} (see also~\cite{Roe2015WindingAnalysis, Milnor1965TopologyViewpoint}); hence they cannot annihilate pairwise.
+Therefore, CCON eigenfrequencies are conserved in the complex plane under parametric variation (except for the special case of annihilation with a pole of the S-matrix, which is negligible in this context).
+This differentiates the complex plane as a special parameter space, different, e.g., from the space of geometric parameters (see section VIII in the \hyperref[title:SM]{SM}), where only global winding numbers are conserved, but zeros are not.
+Another qualitative difference to be discussed below is that certain CCONs are not discrete in the generic parameter space, and instead lie on continuous curves.
+Excluding this case, we find that when we fix the frequency and vary geometric parameters, generically we observe regular creation and annihilation of zeros in pairs of opposite helicity in such a generic parametric subspace, see section VIII in the \hyperref[title:SM]{SM}.
+This annihilation process is very similar to the annihilation of Bound States in the Continuum (BICs) of opposite helicity found in photonic crystal lattices as lattice parameters are varied~\cite{Hsu2013ObservationContinuum, Zhen2014TopologicalContinuum, Hsu2016BoundContinuum}.
+While the topological protection of S-matrix zeros has long been noted, the fact that R-zeros (and their generalization to CCONs) are absolutely conserved and cannot vanish via pairwise annihilation has not been emphasized in prior work, to our knowledge.
 This property underlies our ability to succeed in functionalization and coherent control.